 As you can see, not only is it unambiguous that Burgundy and Castille have just signed an alliance, on the left you can make out that their relationship is currently quantified as being at 107 (on a scale from -200 to 200).
 In the real world, of course, policy makers never have this degree of certainty, even in robust alliances like NATO.

 That got me thinking… in what other ways might playing computer games shape people’s conceptions of global politics?
-That led me to publish a paper in International Studies Perspectives, where I performed a content analysis of nine historical strategy computer games (HSGs).
+I ultimately published an article in International Studies Perspectives, where I performed a content analysis of nine historical strategy computer games (HSGs).

 “Are We What We Play?
 Global Politics in Historical Strategy Computer Games”